UA-Carpentries-Workshops/2018-10-27-Tucson-Resources/shell/shell.md

 ls -la thesis
 ```

-Do yu see your two files?
+Do you see your two files?

 ## Delete files and directories

 To delete a file we use the `rm` command. `rm` stands for `remove`.

-Let's try to delete thesis2.xtx
+Let's try to delete thesis2.txt

 ```
 rm thesis2.txt